gabriel-ing/ProjectSanMarino/README.md

 <img src=Example_dash.png width=700px, alt='example dashboard'>

-There are two things you need to do before using these scripts.
+There are a few things you need to do before using these scripts.

 Step 1: Create a route using [my-maps from Google](https://www.google.com/maps/d/).
     - Create directions
     <img src=Create_directions.png alt='example dashboard'>